brunorijsman/yang-tutorial/README.md

 This is a hands-on tutorial of the YANG ecosystem.

 YANG is a data modeling language that is used for managing devices.
-YANG is quite popular for managing networking devices such as router, switches, firewalls, load balancers, etc.
+YANG is quite popular for managing networking devices such as routers, switches, firewalls, load balancers, etc.
-But in principle, YANG could be used to describe the management model for any device such as washing machine, a satellite, a robot, a storage array, whatever.
+But in principle, YANG could be used to manage any device such as washing machines, satellites, robots, storage arrays, whatever.

 A YANG data model describes what the configurable and operational attributes of the device are.
 A configuration attribute is an attribute that can be set by the operator, such as the temperature